nypublicradio/unettest/docs/blog/unettest.md

             - crazyval
 ```

-This yaml config follows a standard I have created for this test framework I
+This yaml config follows a standard I have created for the test framework I
 wrote called [`unettest`](http://unettest.net), a test harness for NGINX, APIs, and online services.

 This yaml config tells `unettest` what the network looks like: what services are
 on the network and what their interfaces look like.
 Now we can develop
 confidently against them.

-Things we do not have to worry about:
+Things that do not matter:

 + that Monolith does 10 million other things
 + what Monolith or Microservice does when these particular endpoints are invoked